 Contrast: The differences between dark and light.

-Crop Factor: The ratio of the image sensors size to a 35mm.
+Crop Factor: The ratio of the image sensors size to 35mm.
 Since round lenses capture circular images, the camera sensor captures a rectangular portion of the image, which causes it to be cropped.

 Diffraction: A lens effect that causes the image to lose sharpness as the aperture gets smaller.

 Digital Zoom: The camera software crops and enlarges the image electronically.
 It does the same thing as cropping an image in post-processing.

 Distortion: The result of a lens causing the straight lines in an image to appear curved and bent.

 DNG (Digital Negative): An open-sourced RAW file format that’s created and patented by Adobe.

 DoF (Depth of Field): The distance between the nearest and furthest object that’s in sharp focus.

 DPI (Dots Per Inch): A printer setting that describes the number of dots of ink per inch.